 The last portion of the meeting will consist of medical re-checks for the leaders present.
-Please turn in any outstanding paperwork at this time and note that late paperwork will delay your check-in procedure.
+Please turn in any outstanding paperwork.
+Note that late paperwork will delay your check-in procedure.

 After the meeting, leaders will be allowed to take swim tests and should have time to settle into their campsites.